 How to Make Velouté Sauce – learn how to make this classic French Mother Sauce with easy step-by-step instructions!
 So simple!

 - 3 tablespoons all-purpose flour

 - 2 cups veal, chicken or fish stock

-- Add flour all at once and whisk for about 2 minutes or until it gives off a nutty aroma and is a blonde color
+- Add flour all at once and whisk for about 2 minutes or until it gives off a nutty aroma and turns into a paste.

-- Once stock is completely integrated, bring to a boil and then reduce to a simmer
+- Once stock is completely integrated, bring to a boil, and then reduce heat to a simmer.

-- Let simmer for 15-30 minutes, depending upon the desired thickness of the sauce.
+- Let it simmer for 15-30 minutes, depending upon the desired thickness of the sauce.

 - Keep additional stock on hand in case you need to thin it out.

 - Use immediately or keep in fridge for later use.